jiqing112/Gnome-Global-AppMenu/README.md

 This is a fork of an old extension I made for Cinnamon.
 The initial extension doesn't support Cinnamon anymore, as all extensions were `forked by Clement`

-Latest update: 16 April 2017
+Latest update: 24 September 2017

 ***
 Special thanks to: